paytonrules/paytonrules.github.io/index.markdown

   </p>

   <p>
     Each time you come upon a new pile of spaghetti you can make incremental changes to improve it.
 You can add one test to that thousand line method.
 You can isolate that legacy Access Database.
 You can replace a pile of crap with a codebase that's a joy to work with.
 Clean, structured, fast and working!
-Vest of all adding new features will actually get FASTER over time.
+Best of all adding new features will actually get FASTER over time.
 Can you imagine - getting stories done faster and better than you did six months ago?
 The dreaded Agile Estimation meetings even begin to take less time as you have a clarity on stories you never had before.
 Eventually you become your group's version of the Agile Consultant, giving advice and solutions that are specific to your current situation.
 You can even enjoy your work if you so choose.
   </p>

   <p>